stomp/stomp-spec/src/stomp-specification-1.1.md

 on a SUBSCRIBE frame.
 The user defined headers should be passed through in the MESSAGE frame.

+If the sever cannot successfully process the `SEND` frame frame for any reason, the server MUST send the client an ERROR frame and disconnect the client.

 ### SUBSCRIBE

 The `SUBSCRIBE` frame is used to register to listen to a given destination.
 Like